Witnesses recall deadly Friday night crash in Aurora

 “I just instantly…It sounded like a bomb went off,” Celena Anderson, a witness to the crash, said.

-The Anderson family were coming home from Boulder when they arrived at the intersection.
+The Anderson family was coming home from Boulder when they arrived at the intersection.

 “Hearing the noise, you could almost feel the impact of it,” Richard Anderson said.

-Bit and pieces of that impact were still on the scene, Saturday afternoon.
+Bits and pieces of that impact were still on the scene Saturday afternoon.

 One vehicle, driven by the victims of the crash, landed right next to a truck in front of the Anderson family.